I Don’t Eat Anything White

 Why the “No White Foods” Rule Makes No Sense

 Even for people managing chronic conditions, this rule falls apart almost instantly.
+This starts with the very obvious fact that the nutrition composition of food has literally NOTHING to do with its nutritional content.

 1. It assumes fiber is the only nutrient worth caring about